maros/Zway-Rain/README.md

 * the standard OpenWeather module
 * the WeatherUndergound module from https://github.com/maros/Zway-WeatherUnderground
 * the ForecastIO module from https://github.com/maros/Zway-ForecastIO
-* the WeatherAlert module from https://github.com/maros/Zway-WeatherAlert for rain-related severe weather conditions (light rain will not be detected)
+* the WeatherAlert module from https://github.com/maros/Zway-WeatherAlert for rain-related severe weather conditions (light rain will not be reported)

 If one of the sources detects rain, then the rain sensor will be triggered.
 Untriggering after rain stops may have an optional timeout period.